hadley/adv-r/Functionals.md

 lines(rollapply(x, 5, median), col = "red")
 ```

-You might notice that this is pretty similar to what `vapply` does, and in fact we could rewrite it as
+You might notice that the internal loop looks pretty similar to a `vapply()` loop, so we could rewrite the function as:

 ```R
 rollapply <- function(x, n, f, ...) {